bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 And pass it a list of 10 random commands.
 And then the next 10 and so on.

 Once it's ranked each group, I give them a score based on their rank order.
-Then sort, take the mean and repeat for the ones that are most useful.
-Pretty cool trick!
+Then sort, take the mean and repeat for the top half.
+Using a language model as a sort function is a pretty cool trick.

 * [🐱 github](https://github.com/bitplane/uh-halp-data/releases/tag/0.0.1) -
   Popularity contest results.